 - (a) Combines the respective accounts of IES and the Founding Companies as reflected in the Unaudited Pro Forma Combined Balance Sheet as of September 30, 1997 prior to the Offerings. - (b) Adjusted to reflect the sale of 7,000,000 shares of Common Stock offered hereby and the application of the estimated net proceeds therefrom.
-See "Use of Proceeds." - (c) Includes \$57.5 million of notes payable to owners of the Founding Companies, representing the cash portion of the Acquisitions Consideration to be paid from a portion of the net proceeds of the Offerings.
-The cash portion of the Acquisitions Consideration will be adjusted based on the initial public offering price of the Common Stock offered hereby. - (d) Includes \$13.3 million in notes payable incurred to fund a portion of the Owner Amounts to certain owners of the Founding Companies.
+See "Use of Proceeds." - (c) Includes \$53.4 million of notes payable to owners of the Founding Companies, representing the cash portion of the Acquisitions Consideration to be paid from a portion of the net proceeds of the Offerings. - (d) Includes \$13.3 million in notes payable incurred to fund a portion of the Owner Amounts to certain owners of the Founding Companies.
 Following the consummation of the Offerings, such notes payable to owners of the Founding Companies will be repaid with borrowings under the proposed credit facility.
 See "Certain Transactions." - (e) Excludes 300,000 shares related to stock options which are currently outstanding and shares related to approximately 2,343,600 stock options which are expected to be granted upon consummation of the Offerings. - (f) All of such shares of Restricted Common Stock have been issued to the founder and Chairman of the Board of IES and trusts for the benefit of his children.
 See "Description of Common Stock."